uktrade/fft/README.md

 ## Local Development

-If you can connect to the dev environment but still have issues such as; `403 - Forbidden Error` on your local, there are few steps you can follow to resolve this:
+If you can connect to the dev environment but still have issues such as `403 - Forbidden Error` on your local, there are a few steps you can follow to resolve this:

-- Using dev tools on your browser, go to Application tab and clear data for Local Storage, Session Storage and Cookies.
+- Using dev tools on your browser, go to the Application tab and clear data for Local Storage, Session Storage and Cookies.

 - If the problem persists you may need to temporarily pause your VPN while you work on FFT on your local.